abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 defilement manifests and to recognize when a defilement has arisen in the mind.
 When a defilement *has* arisen, it’s unhelpful to rationalize or justify it.
 The defilements are not going to disappear on their own.
-They are something we look at, recognize and see clearly.
+They are something we look at, recognize, and see clearly.
 We try to understand how these defilements are leading to suffering.
 Attaching to our desires, justifying, rationalizing, insisting on, and following our defilements all lead to suffering.
 Mindfulness is that which leads us